Virpi Butt

-Lucrezia Francesca Pandora Butt (formerly Virpi Sanna Sinikka Butt (/fi/); August 9, 1972 – November 22, 2021) was a Finnish murderer.
+Lucrezia Francesca Pandora Butt (formerly Virpi Sanna Sinikka Butt (/fi/); August 9, 1972 – November 22, 2021) was a Finnish murderer and suspected serial killer.
 She first became known as Timantti in the 1993-94 season of the television series Gladiaattorit.

 Murders in Pirkkala

 Virpi Butt was sentenced in Tampere District Court and Turku Court of Appeal to life imprisonment for the dismemberment of 26-year-old Arto Malinen in Pirkkala on Midsummer 2003.